 Community Safety Survey

-The Niagara Regional Police Service is asking residents to help shape the future of community safety by participating in a new Community Safety Survey aimed at identifying community priorities and opportunities to strengthen policing and public safety across Niagara.
+The Niagara Police Service Board, in collaboration with the Niagara Regional Police Service are asking residents to help shape the future of community safety by participating in a new Community Safety Survey aimed at identifying community priorities and opportunities to strengthen policing and public safety across Niagara.

 Please take a moment to complete this survey by using the links below: